tapir-test/tapir-website/_docs/reporting/Allure2.md

 ---
-title: Allure 1
+title: Allure 2
 description: Allure is a framework/tool which generates comprehensive reports for your test executions.
-permalink: /docs/reporting/allure1/
+permalink: /docs/reporting/allure2/
+redirect_from:
+ - /docs/extensions/allure/
+ tapir-extensions-module: tapir-extensions-junit5-execution
 ---

 Allure is a framework/tool which generates comprehensive reports for your test executions.
 This happens in two steps:

-1. The test results are captured and written to xml files
+1. The test results are captured and written to json files
-2. The xml files are transformed into beautiful reports
+2. The json files are transformed into beautiful reports

 Please consult the [Allure website](http://allure.qatools.ru/) to obtain further information about Allure.